SPIX23/shaiya-solutions/ep5/item mall/readme.txt

 side notes:

 the linked servers query has the default username and password and needs to be edited with your credentials

-the sql database files provided in the root directory have been tested working with this item mall solution